-Dr. Ben Proctor
+Dr. Brad Neuenswander

-The Kansas State Department of Education does not discriminate on the basis of race, color, religion, national origin, sex, disability or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
+The Kansas State Board of Education does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs and activities and provides equal access to any group officially affiliated with the Boy Scouts of America and other designated youth groups.
 The following person has been designated to handle inquiries regarding the nondiscrimination policies: KSDE General Counsel, Office of General Counsel, KSDE, Landon State Office Building, 900 S.W.
-Jackson, Suite 102, Topeka, KS 66612, (785) 296-3201
+Jackson, Suite 102, Topeka, KS 66612, (785) 296-3201.